Variability of echo state network prediction horizon for partially observed dynamical systems: Results and discussion

 The time up to which the ESN predictions are close to the original trajectory is very different for different trajectories.
 In other words, the prediction horizon, defined in Eq.~\eqref{eq:ph-r}, is highly dependent on the trajectory.
 A more extensive discussion of the full distribution for the prediction horizon is presented in Sec.~\ref{Sec:ESN_PH}.
 It is found that the median prediction horizon, as defined in Eq.~\eqref{median-ph}, for the ODE simulated Chua's circuit data with a threshold of $0.01$, i.e., $P(0.01)$, is 1.87 Lyapunov times.
 (See also Table~\ref{tab:TABLE2}.)

-Fig.~\ref{fig:chua_attr}(a) and (b) (top row) show the double scroll attractor of the Chua's oscillator projected to the $x$-$y$ plane for the simulated and the ESN predicted series, respectively.
+Fig.~\ref{fig:chua_attr}(a) blue and orange colors show the double scroll attractor of Chua's oscillator projected to the $x$-$y$ plane for the simulated and the ESN predicted series, respectively.
 We see that both attractors are very similar in nature.

 Fig.~\ref{fig:Lorenz_Shrt_Pred} shows the simulated (solid) and predicted (thin dashed) time series of $x$, $y$ and $z$ of the Lorenz 63 system, respectively.
 The median prediction horizon~$P(0.01)$ for the Lorenz system is 4.105 Lyapunov times, very similar to the Chua oscillator case.